 Who We Serve: Employers & Students

-Our program offers the only MPH degree in the University of Maine System, and the only CAHME accredited Health Management program in Maine.
+Our program offers the only MPH degree in the University of Maine System.
 The program addresses state and regional public health system workforce needs.
 We enroll students representing the array of professional and academic backgrounds, experience, and interests that comprise the field of public health.
 The program’s primary prospective student target market encompasses pre-career and mid-career health professionals living in Maine and New England.
 In keeping with the value we place on inclusion and diversity, our prospective student target groups includes new residents of Maine and international students from countries with rural or poorly resourced health systems and public health infrastructure.
 As a refugee resettlement area, southern Maine has an increasingly rich experience-base to inform population health and health systems that are responsive to the needs of diverse communities.

 Our Graduates: We seek to ensure that our graduates are recognized as consistently demonstrating mastery and competency in professional communications, facility with acquiring and assessing data and information for informed decision-making, and the ethics, skills and tools to facilitate (pre-career grads) and lead (mid-career grads) based on demonstrated management and leadership competencies.
 100% of our 2013 and 2014 graduates, and more than 80% of our graduates in 2015, found employment in the field within 6 months of graduation.